- Get Involved

 BNN has been managed by the Boston Community Access and Programming Foundation, Inc. (BCAPF) since Boston's first cable franchise agreement in 1983.
 Following four years of studies, reports, advisory commissions and public hearings, Mayor Kevin White issued a Request For Proposals that incorporated the concept of a non-profit “access and programming” corporation.
 Based on recommendations of the Cable Access Advisory Committee, the Mayor awarded a 15-year license to build and operate a cable system to Cablevision of Boston, which agreed to provide an annual franchise fee in support of public, educational and government access to this new technology.

 BCAPF was founded in 1983 as a 501(c)(3) non-profit to “ensure access to channels and facilities for all Boston residents, groups and institutions and to provide public education and training regarding the use of access facilities and channels.”
 Its founding document, crafted by Attorney Charles J. Beard and others, reflected a far-sighted vision.
 Among BNN’s stated purposes is to “foster and generate experimental uses” and “to distribute programming, by cablecasting, broadcasting, or by any other means, within and without the City of Boston.”
-This defined a long-range mission that not only provided immediate community benefits based on 1983’s “state-of –the-art,” but also anticipated that further technological advances would always emerge over the horizon.
+This defined a long-range mission that not only provided immediate community benefits based on 1983’s state-of-the-art technology but also anticipated that further technological advances would always emerge over the horizon.

 In Boston, we are fortunate to have strong support from city government for community access to media, and cable providers that are committed to giving something back to the people that provide their profits.
-The franchising agreements between the city of Boston and its willing partners, the cable providers and BNN, have resulted in 28 years of tremendous benefits that have become engrained in the civic, social and cultural fabric of the city.
+The franchising agreements between the city of Boston and its willing partners, the cable providers and BNN, have resulted in over 30 years of tremendous benefits that have become engrained in the civic, social and cultural fabric of the city.